How a weather forecast made history - the D-Day Landings

 Did a weather forecast change the course of history?

-On the afternoon of 4 June, when the weather began to deteriorate as the first storm approached, Stagg noticed an observation from a single ship stationed six hundred miles west of Ireland that was reporting a rise in the barometric pressure.
+On the afternoon of 4 June, when the weather began to deteriorate as the first storm approached, Stagg noticed an observation from a single ship stationed six hundred miles west of Ireland reporting a rise in the barometric pressure.
 The pressure kept rising.
 Stagg deduced that there could be a break in the weather on 6 June.

 The commanders met with Stagg again at 0430 on 5 June.
 The high pressure was holding and building in.
 The decision was taken to invade.